 Pressman writes, “to improve the quality of life in winter cities, it is necessary to reduce inconvenience.”
 This does not just mean me and my capabilities, but those who require a wheelchair, cane or other walking accessories to move around.
 Pressman mentions that pedestrian movement and networks should be designed with winter in mind to reduce negative stressors and optimize exposure to its beneficial aspects.

 In How landscape architects can bridge the gap between in and outdoor spaces, Diana Garcia postulated what our understanding of essential services would look like in a post-pandemic world.
 Even though I’d argue this is relevant right now, too.
 She quoted Amal Mahrouki, director of legislative affairs with AIA Pennsylvania, who stipulated, “People don't typically think of architects as first responders, but they can be if they've gone through the right training.”

 I agree with Mahrouki’s statement.
 However, this is not fully realized without the expertise of a landscape architect as they can transform “how we use and inhabit buildings, public and open space, including regulations and guidelines to make room for social distancing without compromising the quality of the built and natural environment.”
 This method of thinking is critical to the design and creation of winter landscapes, too.

 Right now, and probably well into the future, collectively, our jobs within our communities are and will be to slow down the spread of the virus.
 In the summertime, this is much easier because there are more opportunities to spend time outside while practicing social distancing.

 However, in the winter, not so much.
-Applying and investing in winter landscapes is critical, but it doesn’t have to be expensive either.
+Applying and investing in winter landscapes is critical, but it doesn’t have to be expensive either to see the value of winter cities.
 Whether it’s long-term installations or temporary pop-ups, we can do so much to effectively use public space all year round, even in a pandemic.